agonzalezro/agonzalezro.github.io/_content/pages/about.rst

 Hello!

-My name is Alexandre González, I am |age| years old Spanish developer currently working at Holland, exactly at Groningen in Paylogic_.
+My name is Alexandre González, I am a |age| years old Spanish developer currently working at Holland, exactly at Groningen in Paylogic_.

 My background is mainly technical, I've studied Computer Science at Spain, but in some time of my life I was interested in business too, so I created my own